-- Internship Counselling & Supervision Requirements - The minimum requirement for completion of CO 801 is 300-hours dedicated to your internship.
-Within the required 300 hours, students spend 150 direct counselling hours providing counselling in a setting that is approved by the Internship Coordinator. - No more than 37.5-hours of the direct counselling hours (or 25%) may be a combination of: - Intake - Assessment - Psychoeducation
+- Internship Counselling & Supervision Requirements - The minimum requirement for completion of CO 800 is 600-hours dedicated to your internship.
+Within the required 600 hours, students spend 300 direct counselling hours providing counselling in a setting that is approved by the Internship Coordinator. - No more than 75-hours of the direct counselling hours (or 25%) may be a combination of:

-- Group Counselling - Co-counselling - Counselling hours are defined as direct therapy with individuals, couples, families, and/or groups.
-Activities such as telephone contact, case planning, observation of therapy, record keeping, travel, administrative activities, asynchronous clinical work, consultation with community members or professionals, or supervision are not considered direct client contact. - Further details about counselling hours can be found in the Internship Guide. - A total of 30 clinical supervision hours are required for the internship. - Supervision at the rate of one hour of supervision to every five counselling hours is required. - Supervision must be a combination of both direct and indirect supervision.
+- Intake - Assessment - Psychoeducation - Group Counselling - Co-counselling - Counselling hours are defined as direct therapy with individuals, couples, families, and/or groups.
+Activities such as telephone contact, case planning, observation of therapy, record keeping, travel, administrative activities, asynchronous clinical work, consultation with community members or professionals, or supervision are not considered direct client contact. - Further details about counselling hours can be found in the Internship Guide. - A total of 60 clinical supervision hours are required for the internship. - Supervisors must be CACFT-approved Supervisors (RMFT-SQ, RMFT-S, RMFT-SM) or approved by CACFT as approved alternate supervisors and meet the Briercrest supervisor requirements. (see internship guide for more details) - Supervision at the rate of one hour of supervision to every five counselling hours is required. - Supervision must be a combination of both direct and indirect supervision.
 A minimum of 10 hours of direct supervision is required.
-Please see the internship guide for more details regarding required clinical supervision. - Students can also engage in group supervision in addition to individual supervision. - Group hours can account for half of your supervision time, and supervision groups can have up to eight supervisees in a group. - Students participating in group supervision must have permission from both their site supervisor and client, along with this consent noted in the client's file, prior to presenting a client in group supervision. - Further details about counselling hours can be found in the Internship Guide. - o Indirect Counselling Hours or Additional Direct Hours - As students are required to dedicate 300-hours to their placement, students can count up to 120-hours towards indirect counselling hours.
+Please see the internship guide for more details regarding required clinical supervision. - Students can also engage in group supervision in addition to individual supervision. - Group hours can account for half of your supervision time, and supervision groups can have up to eight supervisees in a group. - Students participating in group supervision must have permission from both their site supervisor and client, along with this consent noted in the client's file, prior to presenting a client in group supervision. - Further details about counselling hours can be found in the Internship Guide. - o Indirect Counselling Hours or Additional Direct Hours - As students are required to dedicate 600-hours to their placement, students can count up to 240-hours towards indirect counselling hours.
 Some examples of what can be counted as indirect counselling hours include: - Clinical documentation, client contact for scheduling purposes, case planning, observation of therapy, administrative activities, consultation with community members or professionals, and time in counselling seminars.
-Students may also count any direct counselling hours or supervision hours beyond the required 150 counselling hours and 30 supervision hours towards this requirement.
+Students may also count any direct counselling hours or supervision hours beyond the required 300 counselling hours and 60 supervision hours towards this requirement.